0x20/docs/docs/infra/cnc.md

 8) 🟠💿 **Orange and Gray Striped**: E-stop button located on the gantry.
 9) 🟡 **Yellow**: Ground
 10) 🧬 **Shielding**: Ground

+## Extra
+### Communication

+You can connect to the controller over USB or using the network.

+## USB

+1. Download putty
+2. Choose "Session"
+3. Select the checkbox for Serial.
+4. Continue

+Then it you will see the IP adress of the machine.
+At the moment it is ´´10.51.3.252´´

+## Network

+1. Grab the IP using the USB method.
+2. Go to the addres

+**Settings**
+Interface IP mode, default value driver dependent, set to 0 for static addres: ´´$3x1=0´´